 Is It Worth Getting a Dedicated Streaming PC?

 As mentioned, there are only a few specific scenarios where you would be required to use a dedicated streaming pc.
 If you aren’t within those cases, and the benefits of such a setup don’t sound useful enough to you, then I would recommend against getting one.

-That said, the decision is ultimately up to you – Perhaps you are getting an upgrade anyway, and want to use your old pc as a dedicated streaming pc.
+That said, the decision is ultimately up to you – Perhaps you are getting an upgrade anyway and want to use your old pc as a dedicated streaming pc.
 This is one scenario where it would make sense, at least to the point of trying it out.
-If you are lucky enough to have yourself an RTX card though, the New NVENC encoder is more than sufficient for this.
+If you are lucky enough to have an RTX card yourself, the New NVENC encoder is more than sufficient for this.